 However, you first need a primary cross-reference spreadsheet.
 You can create this by exporting your contacts table which will result in a file similar to the one pictured below:

 The following steps in this article will show you how to:

 Of course, this only works on existing contacts.
 You will not be able to look up a Record ID nor a customer name if the contact does not exist in Method.

 Step 1: Export Your Contacts Table

-1. Click the blue icon in the upper right corner of the screen and choose Integrations.
+Click the Profile icon in the upper right and click Integrations.

-6. You only need three fields for this export.
-So before choosing the Export fields, click the Unselect All button.
+You only need three fields for this export.
+So before choosing the Export fields, click the Deselect all fields link.